coostdocs/codoc/content/en/co/log.md

 - These macros are actually references to [fastream](../fastream/), so any type supported by `fastream::operator<<` can be printed.
 - These macros will automatically add a '\n' at the end of each log, and users do not need to manually enter a newline character.
 - The first 4 types will only print the log when the `FLG_min_log_level` is not greater than the current log level.
 The user can set FLG_min_log_level to a larger value to disable low-level logs.
-- Print a fatal level log, which means that the program has a fatal error. co/log will print the stack information of the current thread and terminate the program.
+- Print a fatal level log, which means that the program has a fatal error. coost will print the stack information of the current thread and terminate the program.

 - Example